“He who conceals his transgressions will not prosper,

 That being said, I think there’s something to be said about constant renewal.

 Granted this, I understand not every Catholic shares the same experience in the confessional as I have had, knowing everyone carries a different cross and different baggage; and every priest is different as well.
 I think finding a priest who one feels comfortable to confess to is also relevant.
 But as someone who grew up in rural Alberta, I realize not every congregation has the luxury of having more than one priest.
 If it is any comfort to those of you who think this seems sketchy, they’re not going to spill your secrets to anyone outside of the confessional (like the police, for example).
 It would be a huge invasion of privacy on the confessor’s part, and a tremendous legal issue for the Catholic Church.
 As another example, if the person admitted to murdering someone, the priest can withhold absolution if the offender refuses to turn himself in to the authorities.

 Even if confessing to a priest is a difficult concept to grasp, I would encourage my Protestant friends to seek a similar form of spiritual mentorship, whether it be with a pastor or an elder of their congregation.
-Are we not called to confess to one another (James 5:16)?
 The truth is, having faith in Christ certainly does not mean we stop sinning for the rest of our lives.
 I think the true meaning of repentance is we are all continually faced with a choice to either make a conscious effort to turn away from our bad habits, or wilfully indulge in them while being self-aware of the damage we inflict on other people and our relationship with God.
 If we enter reconciliation in humility, I would imagine our spirituality would only improve from there.

 That is the value I see in the Sacrament of Confession, and why I choose to continue partaking in it.